aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/manage-text/manage-textbox/_index.md

 {{% alert title="Info" color="info" %}}

 Aspose.Slides also provides the [IShape](https://apireference.aspose.com/slides/net/aspose.slides/ishape) interface that allows you to add shapes to slides.
-However, the shapes added through the `IShape` interface cannot hold text.
-Only shapes added through the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface can contain text.
+However, not all shapes added through the `IShape` interface can hold text.
+But shapes added through the [IAutoShape](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape) interface may contain text.

 {{% /alert %}}

 {{% alert title="Note" color="warning" %}}

 Therefore, when dealing with a shape to which you want to add text, you may want to check and confirm that it was cast through the `IAutoShape` interface.
 Only then will you be able to work with [TextFrame](https://apireference.aspose.com/slides/net/aspose.slides/iautoshape/properties/textframe), which is a property under `IAutoShape`.
+See the [Update Text](https://docs.aspose.com/slides/net/manage-textbox/#update-text) section on this page.

 {{% /alert %}}